 Learn how DCS represents policyholders as the named appraiser in the formal insurance appraisal process.

-Joshua Osteen serves as a neutral umpire in TX and FL appraisal proceedings.
+DCS serves as a neutral umpire in TX and FL appraisal proceedings.
+Engagements quoted directly.

-Joshua Osteen serves as a neutral umpire in property insurance appraisal proceedings throughout Texas and Florida.
+DCS serves as a neutral umpire in property insurance appraisal proceedings throughout Texas and Florida.
+Engagements are quoted directly.
+Contact DCS to discuss availability, eligibility, and fee.